Etejerina/a-walk-in-python/day_3.md

 ## Sets

-Just like lists and tuples, sets are intended to store multiple values in one variable, with the difference that sets are **unordered, no duplicates allowed and the items must be immutable**.
+Just like lists and tuples, sets are used to store multiple values in a single variable.
+However, **sets are unordered, do not allow duplicates, and their elements must be immutable**.

 ```python
 a_set = {'Pearl jam', 'guitar', 10, True}